feluxe/aioshim/README.md

 I'm sure the stdlib will catch up with this sooner or later.
 This lib is for those who need a shim as soon as possible.

+This could be a central repo for all such asyncio related shims.

 ## Requirements